Newborn Metabolic Screening Programme: Guidelines for Health Practitioners

-Screening for spinal muscular atrophy (SMA) is expected to start later in 2024.
+Screening for spinal muscular atrophy (SMA) is expected to start early 2025.
 Exact timeframes are still being worked through and this information will be updated when a start date has been set.

-Please see Screening for spinal muscular atrophy (SMA) for more information on SMA.
+Please see Screening for spinal muscular atrophy (SMA) for more information.

 Changes